 These types of partition walls are not able to take a heavy load.
 It is possible to build this partition up to a continuous length of about 6 m.
 The height or length whichever, is smaller should not exceed 48 times the thickness of the brick.
 Its height is generally restricted to about 2 m.

 This is the same as a half-brick thick plain brick partition wall, but some reinforcements are provided there in the form of a wire mesh or hoop iron, or steel bar.

 Generally, 6 mm dia of steel bars are provided at every three or fourth course of the brick.
 This partition is stronger and more stable and durable than plain brick partition.

 c.
 Brick-nogged partition

-Head and sill are the top and bottom member, respectively, of the framework of the partition.
+The head and sill are the top and bottom members, respectively, of the framework of the partition.
 The horizontal member of the wooden framework is known as nogging, and the verticle member of the framework is known as studs.

 Generally, the size of the studs and nogging member is 150 x 120 mm and 150 x 50 mm respectively.
 Studs member are fixed at a horizontal interval of 1.5 to 2 m, and nogging member is fixed at a verticle interval of 1 m.
-Spaces which are created in between studs and nogging members are filled by half brick partition.
+Spaces that are created in between studs and nogging members are filled by half-brick partitions.

 Read More: Characteristics of First Class Bricks